brandonbloom/eclj/README.md

 ## Status

-The interpreter is self-applicable, but still highly experimental!

-Most of the special forms are implemented, but forms related to types cheat a bit.
-Specifically, `deftype`, `defprotocol`, and `defrecord` delegate to the Clojure compiler.
-This enables interop, but prevents extended functionality in method bodies; that restriction will be lifted eventually.
-The only planned special form not yet functioning is `reify`.
-That leaves just `monitor-enter` and `monitor-exit`, which are unlikely to be implemented soon.
+Experimental!

+The base interpreter is written in a trampolined continuation-passing style.
+It is complete enough to be self-applicable.
+There is also a meta-circular interpreter written in a direct style, utilizing constant space tail calls and the effect system.
+This meta-interpreter is *highly* experimental and will form the foundation of the forthcoming JIT compiler.

+Caveats pertaining to several special forms follow.

+### reify, deftype, defrecord

+Type defining forms delegate to the Clojure compiler to create the JVM type, but methods are interpreted by EClj.
+Effects cannot (currently) propegate across JVM method call boundaries.

+### defprotocol

+The `defprotocol` form is directly proxied to the Clojure compiler.
+This is going to change soon, so much more will be written about the implications then.

+### monitor-enter, monitor-exit

+These are not implemented and probably won't be.

 ## Usage